linrunner/tlp-doc/faq/battery.rst

     tpacpi-bat = active (recalibrate)
     tp-smapi = inactive (ThinkPad not supported)

-As of kernel 5.5 the patches for discharge/recalibrate haven't been merged.
+As of kernel 5.9 the patches for discharge/recalibrate haven't been merged.
-The full implementation will look like this:
+A full implementation would look like this:

 .. code-block:: none